Christmas, Yuletide, Winter Solstice

 The Mackintosh Rose and Lattice design is available in table runners, doilies, jewellery roll, jewellery purse, specs case and pocket tissue holder.
 This design has been produced to celebrate 150 years since the birth of Charles Rennie Mackintosh, architect, designer and artist, who was one of Scotland's most influential creative figures.
 High quality products at affordable prices make these items a very popular choice with our customers.

 Introducing the Glencoe Thistle design in purple.
 Available in doilies, table runner, napkins, cosmetic bag, jewellery purse, jewellery roll, pill box purse, spectacles case and pocket tissue holder.
 This range can also be matched with the Hem Stitch table cloth.

 In the UK the Robin is a traditional symbol associated with Christmas and is featured on numerous Christmas cards and decorations.
-Our Robin Red Breast design is available in complementary table runner and table cloth, perfect for the Christmas dining table.
-The paperweight and window roundel also make great gifts for friends and family.
+Our Robin Red Breast design is available on a range of rrunners and doilies, perfect for the Christmas dining table.
+The tea towel, paperweight and window roundel also make great gifts for friends and family.

 The Friendship Mini Globe Tea Lights make a thoughtful Christmas gift.
 The innovative design enables the Mini Globe to be used in 2 ways - with the tea light inside the globe or with the tea light placed on top of the globe as shown.
 Available in amethyst, blue, green and white as shown.

 Winged Heart roundels make superb gifts at Christmas time.
 Choose from a wide range of designs.
 All designed and hand painted in the UK.
 Personal message and gift wrap included free of charge with all orders.